ldieper/KnockOut-Index-Investment-Dashboard/README.md

 This **study project** is a Streamlit-based dashboard for simulating leveraged investments in major stock indices during market corrections.
 It allows users to explore how leveraged products would have performed when invested in downside phases and recovery periods.

 The application is written in Python and currently supports simulations on DAX, FTSE 50, and S&P 500 indices, with stock Data starting in 2006.
 It provides an interactive interface to configure investment parameters and visualize key metrics.
+The index data is being stored as a .parquet file due to their time-series structure.
+For improved loading times a duckdb is being set up, which supports parquet by default and provides direct access to loaded simulations from previous sessions.

 ## Technology